 Make no mistake about it, bankruptcy is a big deal and should always be a last resort.
 During the nine- to 21-month-period it takes to complete a bankruptcy and have your debts discharged, you will have to hand over total control of your finances to a bankruptcy trustee.
 You will have to surrender all your credit cards.
 You will have to report your household income and living expenses to the trustee every month and send along copies of your pay stubs.
 You can start over and rebuild your credit, but at what cost; both financially and emotionally?

-So, why are more and more people turning to bankruptcy when there are other viable solutions?
+So, why are more and more people turning down this path when there are several alternatives to bankruptcy?
 Perhaps it’s the fact that people just don’t know where to turn.
 Additionally, Licenced Insolvency Trustees tend to have big advertising budgets compared to credit counsellors, many of which are non-profit organizations.
 As a result, they can get in front of consumers first and more often to present their products as the best option.

 A credit counsellor will always have your best interest at heart and help you identify the best solution for your situation.
 In some cases, it may be bankruptcy or a consumer proposal, but this is often a last resort.